IgorPo1/IgorPo1/README.md

 4. Deliberate stress management techniques.
 5. Optimized sleep hygiene
 These practices have profoundly impacted my energy levels, focus, and overall well-being.
-* 📚  The most life-changing book for me is Do What You Are by Paul Tieger

 ### Skills